cozodb/cozo/docs/functions.md

 # Functions

+This page describes all functions that can be used in expressions in Cozo.

 All function arguments in Cozo are immutable.

 All functions except those having names starting with `rand_` are deterministic.